Another 1.5 million Americans filed for first-time unemployment benefits last week

-(CNN) — The U.S. economy is reopening gradually but America’s joblessness crisis continues to roar on.
+The US economy is reopening gradually but America’s joblessness crisis continues to roar on.

 Another 1.5 million Americans filed for first-time unemployment benefits last week on a seasonally adjusted basis, the Department of Labor reported on Thursday.